Miniature pneumatics toolkit for control & sensing of Soft Robots and Programmable Materials.

 My overarching mission is to make technological creativity, innovation, and exploration easier and more accessible to people from all backgrounds through the development of novel enabling platform technologies that focus on emerging fields.
 I developed FlowIO to enable rapid prototyping opportunities in soft robotics and programmable materials, and to make these fields more accessible to researchers, engineers, makers, artists, and students.
 Learn more about FlowIO by watching the video above and by visiting the About page.

-To start closing the opportunity gap for access to creative tools, FlowIO is being released under a novel hardware distribution model that takes the philosophy of open source hardware and goes even one step further.
+To start closing the opportunity gap for access to creative tools, FlowIO is being released under a novel hardware distribution model that takes the philosophy of open-source hardware and goes even one step further.
 Not only are all the design files and tutorials for making FlowIO provided completely free, but I am also testing a new distribution model that would allow me to provide the actual physical hardware free of charge as well.
-I call this model Creative Commons Hardware.
+I call this model Creative Commons Hardware - Hardware for creative applications that belongs to the public commons and abides by terms similar to those of the creative commons license.

 The advantages and motivations of this approach, especially for more expensive hardware platforms like FlowIO, are many.
 First, the hardware is equally accessible for everyone, and not just to those who can afford it.
 Second, resources will not be wasted because new devices would be made only if the ones in existence are all being used by people and if there aren't enough to go around.
-Third, it ensures maximum utilization of the device, because users are encouraged when done to send them to others who need them.
+Third, it ensures maximum utilization of the device, because users are expected to share the hardware with others once they are done using it.
 And finally, because everyone can be involved in the development of the hardware and software, adding new features and making improvements to existing ones does not have to rely on the availability and skills of just a few individuals.

 The funding for any additional devices will come from donations of either parts or money.
-And if no donations are received, the number of devices in existence will not be increasing, but existing ones will still remain in circulation in the public sphere until they are no longer usable.
-This model ensures that the public and end-users have full control over how many devices are made, and when / if new ones are added to the commons, in a truly democratic way.
+And if no donations are received, the number of devices in existence will not be increasing, but existing ones will still remain in circulation in the public sphere until they depreciate.

 Building a Community